sigmoidal/Coronasurveys-web/info/team/README.md

 ## Researchers

-The study is conducted by a team led by the Research Professor Antonio Fernández Anta, and formed by a set of international researchers from multiple institutions:
+The study is conducted by a team led by the Research Professor Antonio Fernandez Anta, and formed by a set of international researchers from multiple institutions:

 Carlos Baquero, U. Minho & INESC TEC, Portugal
 Annette Bieniusa, U. Kaiserslautern, Germany